These 20 things that we have to tolerate from other deer hunters are the reason why we take pills.

 You can't consistently be that hunter that never brush-busts.
 Don't wonder when you stop getting the call to go.

 This could be the number one reason that we chew on nails during deer season.
 I've said it forever: there is nothing like gun season to bring out the a-hole in people.
 Respect private property and do not act like you didn't know it was posted.

 Without landowner permission, there's no way around it, even if the best food plots or most desirable bedding areas are on the other side of the fence.

 12. Never used their gun before the season

 I have a rifled barrel that has the scope mounted right to it so that when I take it off for bird season, the scope goes right with it.
 That being said, I still shoot before the opener!
 Don't you want to know what your gun's gonna do when that big buck walks up?!

 So you missed that first deer wildly and now you're going to sight in?
 I've seen them do it: walk right out into the open field and start plugging away at a tree to see where their shot is going.
 Couldn't do that ahead of time, huh?

 I'm not talking about under your hunting clothes, we've all done that.
 I mean those jeans, steel-toed boots, work shirt, and that vest you were flagging traffic with earlier.
 How long can you sit in those clothes?
 That's right, you got here late, walked up to say hi, and have been wandering ever since.

-Actually a lot of folks feel like cigars are attractive to deer, and they've been making things that smolder in the woods for a while now.
-Sitting there having cigarette after cigarette is just not conducive to deer hunting, I don't care what you say.
+Actually, a lot of folks feel like cigars are attractive to deer, and they've been making things that smolder in the woods for a while now.
+But c'mon, sitting there having cigarette after cigarette while bowhunting is just not conducive, I don't care what you say.